Plandroid Help Documentation

 Part drawing tools

 A user-drawn part that has a draw tool is indicated by drawing its part icon with a pencil overlay, as shown.
 By single clicking on this part without dragging it, you will select the draw tool which can be used in the design canvas to draw the part where you wish.
 To draw a flexible or rigid duct, simply left-click and drag the mouse.
-To draw a line grille, wire or piping, perform a series of left-clicks with or without dragging.
+To draw a line grille, walkway, wire or piping, perform a series of left-clicks with or without dragging.
 To finish, click on the end of the segment again.
-Any tool can be cancelled at any time by hitting the Escape (Esc) key.
-As with most tools, you can toggle between the current drawing tool and the Select tool by briefly tapping either the Ctrl or the Shift key.
-Help for each tool is shown in the status bar when you change to that tool.
+Use a right-click or use the undo keyboard shortcut [Ctrl] + Z to undo a point while you are drawing.

 Editing a user-drawn part